DillonSW/Capstone_Team_5/Documentation/Signoffs/IdentificationSystem.md

 ![Schematic](https://github.com/DillonSW/Capstone_Team_5/blob/Team5-signoff-Barcode-Scanner/images/ID_System.jpg?raw=true)

 The Schematic above shows the layout of the ID subsystem.
-The MiniPC connects to the PLC through the ethernet port and is powered by the power subsystem.
+The MiniPC connects to the PLC through a USB NIC, which is a USB to ethernet adapter, and is powered by the power subsystem.
 A USB Hub is connected to the MiniPC and allows for more modules.
 Two USB Voltmeters are used for a Barcode Scanner and RFID Reader.
 The UI system is connected to the MiniPC through the Hub as well.

 ## Analysis